 What is a seizure?

-A seizure is a medical condition where you have a temporary, uncontrolled surge of electrical activity in your brain.
+A seizure is a medical condition where you have a temporary, unstoppable surge of electrical activity in your brain.
 When that happens, the affected brain cells uncontrollably fire signals to others around them.
-This out-of-control electrical activity overloads the affected areas of your brain.
+This kind of electrical activity overloads the affected areas of your brain.

 That overload can cause a wide range of symptoms or effects.
 The possible symptoms include abnormal sensations, passing out and uncontrolled muscle movements.
 Treatment options, depending on seizure type, include medications, surgeries and special diet changes.